William G. Kaelin, Jr., MD

 Identifying novel treatment strategies to block estrogen-driven breast cancers.

 Most breast cancers require estrogen to grow.
 Drugs such as fulvestrant, tamoxifen, and aromatase inhibitors block estrogen-driven growth and are effective treatments for estrogen-receptor (ER)-positive breast cancers.
-Fulvestrant is unique in that it also degrades the estrogen receptor on cancer cells.
+Fulvestrant is unique in that it acts by degrading the estrogen receptor on cancer cells.
 The mechanism by which fulvestrant does this has been a longstanding mystery that Dr. Kaelin is focused on solving.
 As part of this work Dr. Kaelin’s team is seeking novel drugs that will degrade otherwise “undruggable” proteins that drive breast cancer growth.
-Dr. Kaelin’s team is also leveraging their recent discoveries related to kidney cancer (a cancer that is highly responsive to immunotherapy) to identify strategies to make breast cancers more easily recognized by the immune system.
-Collectively, these studies will provide new insights into the action of agents like fulvestrant that may be applicable to other target proteins and ways to improve breast cancer response to immunotherpay—insights that will ultimately inform the development of better therapies to treat ER-positive breast cancer.
+Leveraging their recent discoveries related to kidney cancer (a cancer that is highly responsive to immunotherapy), Dr. Kaelin’s team is also conducting studies to identify strategies to make breast cancers more easily recognized by the immune system.
+Collectively, these studies will provide new insights into the action of agents like fulvestrant that may be applicable to other target proteins and ways to improve response to immunotherapy in breast cancer—insights that will ultimately inform the development of better therapies to treat ER-positive breast cancer.

 Dr. Kaelin has successfully identified other fulvestrant-like agents and is evaluating the mechanism by which they destroy the estrogen receptor.
-He and his colleagues have determined that two other proteins, GATA3 and FOXA1, that are required by ER mediated cell growth may be potential targets for fulvestrant-like agents.
+He and his colleagues have determined that two other proteins, GATA3 and FOXA1, that are required by ER-mediated cell growth may be potential targets for fulvestrant-like agents.
+In other studies, Dr. Kaelin and his team are examining the targets of CDK4/6 inhibitors which are the mainstays of treatment for hormone receptor-positive breast cancer.
+Using state-of-the-art methods, they have identified two new proteins that are regulated by CDK4 and CDK6, both of which play important roles in cell cycle growth and repair of damaged DNA.

-His team will employ several methods to screen these new fulvestrant-like agents (estrogen receptor degraders) and determine their mechanism of action.
-In particular, Dr. Kaelin will examine their potential use to circumvent resistance to fulvestrant and improve treatment options for patients.
-They will also continue their studies to determine whether GATA3 and FOXA1 can be degraded with drugs.
-Lastly, Dr. Kaelin will continue to explore strategies to make breast cancers more recognizable to the immune system to enhance the use of immunotherapy for these patients.
+Dr. Kaelin and his colleagues will build on their findings from several avenues of investigation.
+They will continue their studies of CDK4/6 inhibition and other CDK4/6 targets that may affect the safety and efficacy of CDK4/6 inhibitors in the clinic.
+The team will continue screening the new fulvestrant-like agents and determine their mechanism of action.
+In particular, Dr. Kaelin will examine their potential use to circumvent resistance to fulvestrant and whether similar agents will be effective against two other drivers of estrogen receptor-positive breast cancer, GATA3 and FOXA1.The results of these lines of investigation will help to develop strategies to make breast cancers more recognizable to the immune system to enhance the use of immunotherapy for these patients.

-BCRF support has allowed us to rapidly apply the knowledge we have gained from studying other cancers, which was recognized in 2019 with the Nobel Prize, to breast cancer.– Dr. Kaelin.
+BCRF support has allowed us to rapidly apply the knowledge we have gained from studying other cancers, which was recognized in 2019 with the Nobel Prize, to breast cancer.

 William Kaelin, Jr., MD is the Sidney Farber Professor of Medicine in the Department of Medicine at the Dana-Farber Cancer Institute and the Brigham and Women’s Hospital, Harvard Medical School and a Howard Hughes Medical Institute investigator since 1998.
 He obtained his undergraduate and MD degrees from Duke University and completed training in internal medicine at the Johns Hopkins Hospital, where he served as chief medical resident.
 He was a clinical fellow in medical oncology at the Dana-Farber Cancer Institute and later a postdoctoral fellow in David Livingston’s laboratory, during which time he was a McDonnell Scholar.